-Seminars are designed to encourage articulate and analytical presentation and, through group discussions, to develop an understanding of the subject and its context.
-This is a central teaching & learning method particularly when relating the learning gained to your personal research and back into the subject of Enterprise & Innovation in Art & Design.
+Seminars: Seminars are designed to encourage articulate and analytical presentation and, through group discussions, to develop an understanding of the subject and its context.
+This is a central teaching & learning method particularly when relating the learning gained to your personal research and back into the subject of Creative Enterprise & Innovation.

 Seminars can take three forms:

 - Those guided by staff where texts or artefacts are provided for you to present an analysis to your group.

 - Those where you select texts or artefacts for discussion within your group.

 - Those where you present your own work or research findings.